 The trigger control and mapping circuitry routes, monitors, and drives the external and RTSI bus trigger lines.
-You can configure each trigger line to start an acquisition on a rising edge or a falling edge.
-You also can drive each line asserted or unasserted as a digital I/O line.
-You can map pulses from the high-speed timing circuitry or the NI 1427 status signals to these trigger lines.
-Seven RTSI bus triggers and four external triggers-all of which are programmable for polarity and direction-are available for simultaneous use.
-Additional I/O is available with the NI Camera Link I/O Extension Board.
-Refer to the Using the NI 1427 with the NI Camera Link I/O Extension Board section of Chapter 3, Signal Connections, for information about the I/O functionality of the NI 1427 when used with the NI Camera Link I/O Extension Board.
+You can configure each line to start an acquisition on a rising or falling edge and drive each line asserted or unasserted, much like a digital I/O line.
+You also can map pulses from the high-speed timing circuitry or many of the NI 1426 status signals to these trigger lines.
+Four RTSI bus triggers and four external triggers (all of which are programmable for polarity and direction) are available for simultaneous use.

-Individually configure the four external triggers in MAX as single-ended I/O lines or, alternatively, as isolated or RS-422 input only lines.
+Individually configure the four external triggers in Measurement and Automation Explorer (MAX), the National Instruments Configuration utility, as single-ended I/O lines or, alternatively, as isolated or RS-422 input only lines.
 You can configure the four external triggers in any combination of single-ended I/O or input only lines.
 Table 2-1 lists the configuration options available for each trigger source.